White people in Kenya: Societal integration

-Apart from isolated individuals such as the late anthropologist and conservationist Richard Leakey, F.R.S., Kenyan white people have virtually completely retreated from Kenyan politics, and are no longer represented in public service and parastatals, from which the last remaining staff from colonial times retired in the 1970s.
+Apart from isolated individuals such as the late anthropologist and conservationist Richard Leakey, F.R.S., Kenyan White people have virtually completely retreated from Kenyan politics, and are no longer represented in public service and parastatals, from which the last remaining staff from colonial times retired in the 1970s.

 The book and movie White Mischief included an earlier member of the Cholmondeley family, The 4th Baron Delamere (popularly known as Tom Delamere).
 He was married to Diana Broughton, a member of the Happy Valley set, whose lover was murdered in Nairobi in 1941.
 Her first husband, Jock Delves Broughton, was tried and acquitted.
-The 2005 homicide case of game ranger Samson ole Sisina by the white Kenyan dairy and livestock farmer and game rancher, the Hon.
-Thomas Cholmondeley, a descendant of British aristocrats, has brought into question the class bias of the judicial system of the Commonwealth country and the resentment of many Kenyans toward what they perceive as white privilege.
+The 2005 homicide case of game ranger Samson ole Sisina by the White Kenyan dairy and livestock farmer and game rancher, the Hon.
+Thomas Cholmondeley, a descendant of British aristocrats, raised perceptions of class bias in the judicial system and the resentment of many Kenyans toward what they perceive as white privilege.